russellramey/jsonipsum/readme.md

 LOREM IPSUM API

 # Overview
-REST Api, json format, that provides structured placeholder data for website / application development.
+REST Api that returns in json format, randomly generated text (lorem ipsum), as well as faker data like names, emails, usernames to be used for development or placeholder purposes.

+# Authentication
+No authentication needed, simple Http GET Request is all that is required

 # Use cases
-1) Developers can use the REST Api to pull in dummy content into their application, instead of hard coding everything.
-This will allow for them to see randomly generated amounts of text and images to check layouts and functionality as if the end user was inputing their own content.
+1) App Developers can use the REST Api to pull in dummy content into their application, instead of hard coding everything.
+This will allow for them to see randomly generated amounts of text and data to check layouts and functionality as if the end user was inputing their own content.
-2) Developer can see what their app looks like with "real world" style content and not have to worry about copy/paste of varible length, or style of content.
+2) Web Developers can see what their elements look like with "real world" style content and not have to worry about copy/paste of varible length, or style of content.
 3) Use for wireframes or mockups
-4) Download the generated JSON as a template to replace with actual content for produciton, this would allow you to develop before final content, then just update the JSON file and not have to edit any markup...
+4) Download the generated JSON as a template to replace with actual content for production, this would allow you to develop before final content, then just update the JSON file and not have to edit any markup...
-5) Use to expierment with api calls in new languages for learning or testing...
+5) Use as a dynamic data playground, maybe to expierement with api calls and json responses in new languages for learning or testing...
-6) Use as a dynamic data playground

 # Features
 - REST API with GET request only
 - Return JSON format
-- Require key (annoyomous, just generate via website)
-- API request endpoint will dynamically generate lorem ipsum in JSON format
+- API request endpoint will dynamically generate lorem ipsum or fake data and return in JSON format
-- Create basic use case endpoint templates
+- Create basic use case endpoint templates for quick reference, and widely used web elements
-  (blog, article, portfolio, press release, staff/team/bio, product, project, user, stats, download, report, whitepaper, case-study, etc...)
-- Create customized endpoint template with requestable fields
+- Create customized endpoint template with requestable fields parameter
-  example: /api/?template=custom&fields=id,title,date,content (id, title, subtitle, date, taxonomy, content, link, summery/excerpt, image, video, etc...)
+- Pass options to field parameter to vary data length and type
-- Allow to specify how many items to return (/api/?template=blog&show=10)
+- Allow to specify how many items to return (/api/?template=blog&count=10)
-- Varying content in grouped items
-  Generate different lorem ipsum for each item in a group request to vary content/title/meta information and length
-- Combine endpoints to return data in single JSON response
-  example: /api/?template=blog,user,product&show=5,2,10
 - Type of content to include (text, image, pdf, zip, doc, csv, xls, video)

+# Endpoints
+/text
+    - /sentence
+        - ?length
+        - ?count
+    - /paragraph
+        - ?length
+        - ?count
+        - ?html
+    - /group
+        - ?fields
+            - [options]
+        - ?count
+        - ?template

 # Fields
 - title / subtitle